 Some medications used in heroin addiction treatment include:

-Methadone is a slow-acting opioid agonist that lessens euphoria and prevents withdrawal symptoms associated with opioid use.
+Methadone is a slow-acting opioid agonist that lessens euphoria and prevents heroin withdrawal symptoms associated with use.
 The medication is available only through outpatient treatment care.

 Naltrexone is a nonaddictive medication that blocks the effects of opioids.
 Some studies have found that clients are less likely to comply with naltrexone treatment than treatments involving other medications.
 However, naltrexone is effective when used as prescribed.